input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

    [!7377](https://gitlab.haskell.org/ghc/ghc/-/merge_requests/7377) that works
    in any GHC cross-compiler.

-6. GHCJS's support for TH hasn't been ported.
+6. GHCJS's support for Template Haskell hasn't been ported.
 GHCJS had its own implementation of an external interpreter (THRunner) which has been used as an inspiration to implement GHC's external interpreter (IServ).
 However, both implementations are directly incompatible.
 Retrofitting THRunner into Iserv